Techniek-Nederland/techniek-nederland-formulieren/_sources/tutorials/get_forms.rst.txt

         }
       ]

-   :reqheader Authorization: OAtuh token to authenticate
+   :reqheader Authorization: OAuth token to authenticate
    :query string classCode: The ETIM Class to filter forms for